Jason-Goon/GOON/README.md

 ## Usage
 1. **Replace TOKEN in bot.run('TOKEN'):**
-   -get a token from the discord developer dashboard and replace TOKEN in the last line with your token
+   **get a token from the discord developer dashboard and replace TOKEN in the last line with your token**

 3. **Activate the virtual environment:**